dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - post VS2019.md

     ```

 11. Previously, the language version was not checked for `this ref` and `this in` orderings of parameter modifiers.
 In *Visual Studio 2019 version 16.4* these orderings produce an error with langversion below 7.2.
 See https://github.com/dotnet/roslyn/issues/38486

+12. In Visual Studio version 15.0 and onwards, the compiler would allow compiling some malformed definitions of the `System.ValueTuple` types.
+For instance, one with a private `Item1` field.
+In *Visual Studio 2019 version 16.5* such definitions produce warnings.